netgroup-polito/its-tracking/README.md

 In order to launch and compile the server application and its tests, it is available a set of ant scripts.
 To setup the server it is necessary to follow these steps:
-1. start Neo4j and Tomcat by calling start-tomcat target of build.xml script
+1. start Neo4j and Tomcat by calling start-neo4j-then-tomcat target of build.xml script
-From command line: `ant start-tomcat -f RNSService/build.xml`
+From command line: `ant start-neo4j-then-tomcat -f RNSService/build.xml`
 2. deploy web service by calling redeploy target of build.xml script
 From command line: `ant redeploy -f RNSService/build.xml`.
 This step is necessary only the first time.